mykter/afl-training/challenges/ntpq/ANSWERS.md

 In `varfmt` we notice it is checking strings against entries in an array called `cookedvars`.
 These can be easily extracted into a dictionary for afl to use.
 Whilst we're at it, let's grab `tstflagnames` too as they look like they might be useful.
 A dictionary with these keys in is included in this repo as `ntpq.dict`.
 Use it with the `-x` option to afl-fuzz, e.g.:

-    ~/afl-2.44b/afl-fuzz -i in -o out -x ntpq.dict ntp-4.2.8p8/ntpq/ntpq
+    afl-fuzz -i in -o out -x ntpq.dict ntp-4.2.8p8/ntpq/ntpq

 With the help of this dictionary you'll see the number of paths found shoot up.
-Some issues have been found in 4.2.8p10 using this approach that have been reported but not fixed at the time of writing - if in doubt, contact Michael or security@ntp.org.
+Some issues have been found in 4.2.8p10 using this approach that have been reported but not fixed at the time of writing - if in doubt, contact security@ntp.org.